codr7/eli/README.md

 ```

 ### Bindings
-Values may be bound to identifiers at compile time using `var`.
+Values may be bound to identifiers indefinitely using `var`.

 ```
 (var foo 42)